fasfous92/fasfous92/README.md

 Here are some of the notable projects I’ve worked on during my academic journey:

 ### **[1](adhd_project).
 [Adhd in social media](https://github.com/NourJadiri/mental_health_disorders_analysis)**
-- **[Description]**:\
+- **Description**:\
-In this project we try to scrap Reddit posts and Tiktok videos in order to exctract data related to Adhd (self diagnosis, self medication, gender...)
+The main purpose of this project is to implement an ETL (Extract, Transform, Load) pipeline to collect and process data from social media platforms like Reddit and HealthUnlocked.
+The project focuses on extracting data about ADHD and aims to extract demographics using an agentic/LLM approach to enrich the dataset with valuable insights.
-- **Technologies Used**: Python, Pandas, Airflow, Docker, Redis.
+- **Technologies Used**: Python, Pandas, Airflow, Docker, Redis, Reddit API, HealthUnlocked API, MongoDB, Mistral LLM, Ollama 1B LLMs
 - **Highlights**:
-  - **Data Scrapping** Using Reddit Api to scrapp data
-  - **Data augmentation** Usage of LLM models (Mistral)  to analyse posts and extract data in order to enrich our results
+  - **Data Ingestion & Storage**: Implemented a robust data ingestion pipeline to scrape posts from Reddit and HealthUnlocked.
+Ensured data quality by checking for duplicates using Redis and storing the data in MongoDB.
+  - **Data Augmentation**: Utilized Large Language Models (LLMs) like Mistral and Ollama 1B to perform sentiment analysis, keyword extraction, gender inference, and detection of self-diagnosis and self-medication mentions, enriching the dataset with valuable insights.
+  - **Data Cleaning & Staging**: Processed and cleaned the augmented data using pandas, ensuring consistency and accuracy before transferring it to the staging database.
+  - **Production Database**: Designed a common database schema to facilitate efficient querying and visualization, preparing the data for in-depth analysis and reporting.